terciodemelo/docker-serverless/README.md

 └── README.md
 ```

-The goal of this stage is to provide a REST API to manage Docker containers; [check how it's done](nginx/README.md)
+The goal of this stage is to create an API that leverages the Docker Daemon API to launch a Hello World Python container and return its contents